Ah, San Diego. From beaches to a modern downtown to its historic old town, San Diego offers a plethora of activities for wheelchair users.

 Along the trails, you’ll get to observe a variety of local flora and viewing areas over mountains, marsh, and the ocean.

-The wheelchair accessible trails at Torrey Pines are dirt and are on a flat to mild incline.
+The wheelchair accessible trails at Torrey Pines are dirt and are on a flat to small incline.

 Accessible parking is located by the Lodge, and two accessible restrooms are available for wheelchair users.